 BRIEF CAREER SYNOPSIS:

 Got started right out of high school in 1983 on-air, and have done some sales and management.
-I was MD at WTTS/Indianapolis from 1990 to 1995, and was there when they flipped to Triple A.
+I was Music Director at WTTS/Indianapolis from 1990 to 1995, and was there when they flipped to Triple A.

 1. How did you become interested in radio?

 I was a huge fan of WLS/Chicago in the '70s -- that had a huge influence, I'm sure.
-I was never a huge record collector, but I was an avid radio listener.
+I was never a huge record collector, but I was a avid radio listener.